C14L/camenc/README.md

     $ openssl req -x509 -nodes -newkey rsa:2048 \
         -keyout private-key.pem -out public-key.pem

+The private key is not encrypted, so it can be easily used by scripts.
+To store it, encrypt it manually.

+    $ gpg --cipher-algo=AES256 -c private-key.pem

 Encrypt an image file using the Public Key.

     $ openssl smime -encrypt -binary -aes-256-cbc \